Geodan/pg2b3dm/README.md

 ## Command line options

 All parameters are optional, except the -t --table option.

+If --username and/or --dbname are not specified the current username is used as default.

 ```
   -U, --username     (Default: username) Database user